Charged with Larceny?

-Larceny is the legal word for stealing and theft.
+Larceny is the legal word for stealing or theft.
 Larceny can be committed in many ways from stealing chocolate at a supermarket to stealing cash out of a register.
 The value of the property stolen can be sentimental or worth millions of dollars.

 Our criminal lawyers have great success in defending Larceny charges and having our clients found not guilty.
 We use a range of defences, including identification (it wasn’t you who stole the property), arguing the property was actually stolen or that you intended to return the property, and even that the property belonged to you.